 Where to sleep

-If you’re counting on spending the night in this region, then we have the perfect suggestion for you!
+If you’re counting on spending the night in this region, then I have the perfect suggestion for you!

 Located in Alcanede, 30 minutes northwest of the historic centre of Santarém, Meio Country House is the ideal place to relax after a long day.